 Both World Wars provided many women of differing backgrounds with the opportunity for the first time to carry out a variety of “men’s jobs”.
 However Australia’s post 1945 “Populate or Perish” campaign encouraged women to devote themselves to marriage and family life as before.
 In the late 1960’s and 1970’s the Women’s Liberation Movement and resulting second-wave of feminism brought about a number of powerful women’s lobby groups, the establishment of the Office of the Status of Women in Canberra, and equal opportunity legislation which has significantly changed women’s lives.

 This exhibition focuses on over a century of Australian women breaking new ground in the professional arena, from those first permitted a tertiary education in the 1870’s to the first female ordained priests of the 1990’s who perhaps entered one of society’s last male-dominated strongholds.
-In addition, since Australia is traditionally regarded as a nation of sportsmen, there is also a section devoted to the sportswomen who were first in their field.

 These are some of the ordinary women of Australia who chose to be extraordinary, for despite all odds, they were first in their field.